flant/addon-operator/VALUES.md

 # Validation

 The addon-operator supports OpenAPI schemas for config values and values.
-These schemas should be stored in `$GLOBAL_HOOKS_DIR/openapi` directory for global values and in `$MODULES_DIR/<module-name>/openapi` directories for modules.
+These schemas should be stored in the `$GLOBAL_HOOKS_DIR/openapi` directory for global values and in the `$MODULES_DIR/<module-name>/openapi` directories for modules.

 `config-values.yaml` is a schema for values merged from values.yaml, modules/values.yaml and the ConfigMap.

 `values.yaml` is a schema for values merged from values.yaml, modules/values.yaml and the ConfigMap with applied values patches.

-Validation occurs on startup, on ConfigMap changes and after hook executions.
+Validation occurs on startup, on ConfigMap changes, and after hook executions.

 ## Example